JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 - Shop component:
     -- Renders a div containing:
         -- DONE A CartTracker component
-        -- An ItemList component, passing to it props.availableItemNames
+        -- DONE An ItemList component, passing to it props.availableItemNames

 - CartTracker component:
     -- DONE Renders a div containing: